Message Passing on the Edge: Towards Scalable and Expressive GNNs: Introduction

 \section{Introduction}

-Graph learning, and in particular message-passing graph neural networks (GNNs), have emerged as a fundamental tool across the sciences \citep{DBLP:journals/tnn/ScarselliGTHM09,Kipf2016SemiSupervised,Wu2019ComprehensiveSurvey}.
-A major factor in the wide applicability of GNNs is the robust theoretical framework that grounds their study in principled comparisons between architectures.
-Core to this framework is the characterization of the expressive power of GNNs in terms of the Weisfeiler–Leman (1WL) test, a central notion in the theoretical study of graph similarity \citep{MorrisAAAI19,xu18}.
-Owing to this connection, alternative, yet equally insightful, characterizations of GNN expressive power have been developed—such as via finite-variable fragments of counting logics \citep{DBLP:journals/combinatorica/CaiFI92} or homomorphism counts from classes of graphs of bounded treewidth \citep{DBLP:journals/jgt/Dvorak10,DBLP:conf/icalp/DellGR18}.
+Graph neural networks (GNNs) have emerged as a fundamental tool across the sciences \citep{DBLP:journals/tnn/ScarselliGTHM09,Kipf2016SemiSupervised,Wu2019ComprehensiveSurvey}.
+To explain the success and limitations of GNNs, a lot of research has been dedicated to understanding the expressiveness of GNN architectures.
+While the most prominent approach is the Weisfeiler--Leman test~\cite{xu18,MorrisAAAI19}, several alternative, yet equally insightful, characterizations of GNN expressive power have been developed.
+Particularly, researchers also obtained characterizations of GNN expressiveness through finite-variable fragments of counting logics or homomorphism counts from classes of graphs of bounded treewidth \citep{DBLP:journals/jgt/Dvorak10,DBLP:conf/icalp/DellGR18}.